 This mile-high vegetable and hummus sandwich makes the perfect heart-healthy vegetarian lunch to go.
 Mix it up with different flavors of hummus and different types of vegetables depending on your mood.

 These healthy peanut butter and chocolate energy balls deliver a mixture of simple and complex carbohydrates to help fuel you up whenever you need a little boost.
-They're no-bake and easy to make with ingredients you probably have on hand, like oats and nut butter.
-Feel free to experiment with different mix-ins--for example, dried fruit or chopped nuts--in place of the chocolate chips and coconut.

-This nutrient-packed vegan Buddha bowl recipe comes together in 15 minutes with the help of a few convenience-food shortcuts like prewashed baby kale, microwavable quinoa and precooked beets.
+This nutrient-packed grain bowl recipe comes together in 15 minutes with the help of a few convenience-food shortcuts like prewashed baby kale, microwavable quinoa and precooked beets.
 Pack these ahead to keep on hand for easy meal-prep lunches or dinners on busy nights.

 Honeynut squash looks just like mini butternut squash, but on the inside you'll find an even sweeter, deeper orange flesh.
 This winter squash has only been available at farmers' markets and in select grocery stores for a few years.
 If you see it, grab a few to try!
 This simple roasting method enhances the natural flavor of the squash with butter and spices.

 Hearty yet simple to prepare, this stuffed sweet potato with black beans, kale and hummus dressing is a fantastic 5-ingredient lunch for one!